chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 ### Authorization Usage (`-au`)

-This argument expects one of two value that will specify the usage scenario for the authorization.
+This argument expects one of two values that will specify the usage scenario for the authorization.

 Expected values:

 - **browser**: Connector authentication to use when Studio is loaded in the browser for Studio editors (e.g., Studio UI) or when using the SDK.
 - **server**: Connector authentication to use when Studio is loaded on GraFx servers for generating output (e.g., PDF, PNG, GIF).